Haina, Dominican Republic

 Photo: Miguel Collado Di Franco.

 In 2009, due to the social, political, and economic context of my country, I was reflecting on the tension between publicly funded social programs as a means of social investment and their instrumentalization as a political tool of domination.
 When I was invited to Performar Festival, I faced the challenge of making a work for an unknown audience in an unknown context.
-Haina--where many imported products were unloaded in the island-- was one of the most empoverished cities of the Dominican Republic.
+Haina--where many imported products were unloaded in the island-- was one of the most impoverished cities of the Dominican Republic.
 A new question was added to the mentioned reflection: what was the pertinence of art practices to an environment of extreme economic and social need.

 In the performance, I took the sardines cans out the box one by one and I took their labels off.
 I wrote an improvised instructional performance related to context in the blank side, I pasted the label back to the can with the new writing facing outside and delivered it in diverse ways to the audience.
 The performance lasted for 4 hours.
 I required a safety circle by beach guard volunteers.
 The messages affected the behavior of the audience.
-The performance eventually ending with the looting of the box by the local residents.
+The performance eventually ended with the looting of the box by the local residents.